SherinAnees/SherinAnees/README.md

-- 👋 Hi, I’m @SherinAnees
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently working as React JS Developer
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 SherinAnees/SherinAnees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.